 We need to understand local business growth needs so we can plan for the future.
-Contact Katrina Gray - katrina. gray@rangitikei.govt.nz
+Contact Katrina Gray - katrina. gray@rangitikei.govt.nz transport opportunities and challenges facing Marton?

 What do you think the opportunities are for the future of the Marton pool?